 This week started with the Project Outline Presentation.
 In this presentation I spoke about the topics of Motivation, Background Context, Investigation, Key Insights and my Project Outline in relation to my project so far.

 I spoke about why I chose the subject area of identity in the first place, referring to the strong personal impact that Copenhagen Pride had on me.
 I then went on to talk about the 18,000 words of qualitative research that I spent hours analysing down and down into five key insights to take forward.

 The conclusion of the presentation was my work-in-progress Project Description:

 “Design a product or service which allows the user to identify themselves in new ways to ease the tension between their personal and social identities, reducing anxiety and improving confidence.”

 I also had my first dissertation lecture of the semester.
-This was focused on the journalistic style of writing and it really helped focus me on what I wanted to write for my first 2000 word hand in on Friday.
+This was focused on the journalistic style of writing, and it really helped focus me on what I wanted to write for my first 2,000-word submission on Friday.

 I’ve chosen to write about how Queer graphic design has changed over the last 70 years.
 This will allow me to explore the history of the LGBTQIA movement in Scotland in particular and hopefully will spread a greater knowledge of the past to the readers of the publication.